Baked Sweet Potato

-- To store: Place the whole or halved sweet potato, or the scooped out flesh in a storage container in the fridge for 3-5 days.
+- To store: Place the whole or halved sweet potato, or the scooped out flesh in a storage container in the fridge for 3 to 5 days.

 - To freeze: If you have a lot of leftovers, you can freeze them!
-Just scoop out the flesh into a storage container and freeze for several months.
+Just scoop out the flesh into a storage container and freeze for up to 3 months.

-- To reheat: Pop the sweet potato in the microwave for a couple of minutes or in the oven at 350F for 10-15 minutes, or until warmed through.
+- To reheat: Pop the sweet potato in the microwave for a couple of minutes or in the oven at 350°F for 10 to 15 minutes, or until warmed through.